shiyang0817/log-aggregation/README.md

    https://docs.aws.amazon.com/zh_cn/AmazonS3/latest/userguide/replication-walkthrough1.html

-3. analysis those logs through aws opensearch the logs stored in s3 will be ingested into opensearch service domain for further analysis. please refer to the lambda function explanation as the below link:
+3. analyze those logs through aws opensearch the logs stored in s3 will be ingested into opensearch service domain for further analysis. please refer to the lambda function explanation as the below link: